 The Pro Yellow laser is very versatile.
 It is used conditions such as melasma, pigmentation, facial flushing, spider veins, post acne redness, skin brightening and rejuvenation, etc.

 Due to its unique wavelength, the Pro Yellow laser is instantly absorbed into the melanin (pigments) causing the melasma and, at the very same time, is absorbed into the surrounding blood vessels.
-This reduces the blood supply to skin cells which are responsible for producing melasma.
+This reduces the blood supply to skin cells which are responsible.
 This greatly reduces the chance that these cells can produce pigments and ensures longer-lasting results.

 With the inclusion of preparation time, each treatment session will last around 45 minutes.
 This treatment is generally well tolerated and is quite mild.
 Often, patients don’t even need the application of a topical numbing cream.
 The laser has been said to give a mild prickling sensation.
 Patients with a lower pain tolerance can be given a topical anaesthetic cream.